kleov-rf/job-listing/README.md

 - Fetch jobs from the TheirStack API
 - Display job listings with key details (title, company, location, type)
+- Filter job listings by type
+- Search for specific job titles
+- Apply for jobs
+- Responsive design for mobile and desktop

 ## Getting Started